Charles V, Holy Roman Emperor: Birth and childhood

-In 1501, his parents Philip and Joanna left Charles in care of Philip's step-grandmother Margaret of York in Mechelen and went to Spain.
-The main goal of their Spanish mission was the recognition of Joanna as Princess of Asturias, given Prince Miguel's death a year earlier.
+In 1501, his parents, Philip and Joanna, left Charles in the care of Philip's step-great-grandmother, Margaret of York, in Mechelen and went to Spain.
+The main goal of their Spanish mission was the recognition of Joanna as Princess of Asturias, following Prince Miguel's death a year earlier.
 They succeeded despite facing some opposition from the Castilian Cortes, which were reluctant to create the premises for Habsburg succession.
 In 1504, when her mother Isabella died, Joanna became Queen of Castile.
 Charles only met his father again in 1503 while his mother returned in 1504 (after giving birth to Ferdinand in Spain).
 The Spanish Ambassador Gutierre Gómez de Fuensalida reported that Philip often visited and they had lots of fun.
-The couple's unhappy marriage and Joanna's unstable mental state however created many difficulties, making it unsafe for the children to stay with the parents.
+The couple's unhappy marriage and Joanna's unstable mental state, however, created many difficulties, making it unsafe for the children to stay with the parents.

-Philip was recognized King of Castile in 1506.
+Philip was recognised as King of Castile in 1506.
 He died shortly after, an event that was said to drive the mentally unstable Joanna into complete insanity.
 She was retired in isolation to the Royal Palace of Tordesillas.
 Charles's grandfather Ferdinand took control of all the Spanish kingdoms, under the pretext of protecting Charles's rights, which in reality he wanted to elude.
 Ferdinand's new marriage with Germaine de Foix failed to produce a surviving Trastámara heir to the throne, so Charles remained the heir presumptive to the Iberian realms.
 With his father dead and his mother confined, Charles became Duke of Burgundy and was recognised as Prince of Asturias (heir presumptive of Castile) and honorific Archduke (heir apparent of Austria).